 Part 2 contains three text fields and a ranking sheet.
 The review can only be edited by the primary reader and the chair of the expert panel, but can be viewed by all expert panel members.
-In the text fields, the primary reader summarizes the strengths/weaknesses of the proposal based on the external reviews and the discussions at expert panel meetings.
 Proposals are assigned a grade based on the overall quality of the proposals (see Table 4).